bancorprotocol/airdrop/README.md

 ## Operational Mode:

-In this mode, you should execute the `snapshot` process first, the `upgrade` process second and the `airdrop` process third, because:
+In this mode you should execute the `snapshot` process first, the `upgrade` process second and the `airdrop` process third, because:
 - The input for the `upgrade` process partially derives from the output of the `snapshot` process
 - The input for the `airdrop` process partially derives from the output of the `snapshot` process and the output of the `upgrade` process